Buildwithmathi/SQL-basics-/README.md

 This repository has been updated with the Library Table SQL program.
 It contains the "CREATE TABLE" statement for a library database, demonstrating the use of SQL syntax, appropriate data types, and a primary key.
 This update is part of my SQL Basics practice to improve database design and table creation skills.

+### Hospital Table - Description

+This SQL project demonstrates how to create and manage a simple Hospital table using SQL.

+The table stores patient details such as:
+- Patient ID
+- Patient Name
+- Age
+- Disease
+- Doctor

+The project includes:
+- CREATE TABLE statement to create the Hospital table.
+- INSERT INTO statement to add sample patient records.
+- SELECT * query to display all the data stored in the table.

+This project helps beginners understand basic SQL concepts like table creation, data insertion, and data retrieval.

 ## Author